anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.2.3.4.
 Neutron Extensions
 OpenStack Neutron is an extensible framework that allows incorporation through plugins and API Extensions.
 API Extensions provides a method for introducing new functionality and vendor specific capabilities.
-Neutron plugins which support the new or vendor-specific functionality.
+Neutron plugins support new or vendor-specific functionality.
 Extensions also allow specifying new resources or extensions to existing resources and the actions on these resources.
 Plugins implement these resources and actions.

 CNTT Reference Architecture support the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)[(https://opendev.org/openstack/neutron-fwaas/), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
 The OpenStack wiki provides a list of [Neutron plugins](https://wiki.openstack.org/wiki/Neutron#Plugins).